• Skip to main content

 • Bundt cake: 45-50 minutes

-Don't add any frosting until your cake has completely cooled!
-You can easily mix and match cake flavors with your favorite varieties of frosting for a super delicious cake!
+Don't add any frosting until your cake has completely cooled.
+Try mixing and matching cake flavors with your favorite varieties of frosting for a delicious customized dessert.

 Homemade cake mix should be stored in an airtight jar or container.
 It can be kept at room temperature in a cool, dry, and dark place (such as the pantry).
 When stored properly, your cake mix will be good for up to 3 months.

-*If you have a cake mix that uses powdered milk, you can store it in the refrigerator for up to 3 months.
+*If you have a cake mix that includes powdered milk, you should store it in the refrigerator for up to 3 months.

-If you want to make some homemade cake mix to give as a gift, I recommend layering each of the dry ingredients in the jar rather than whisking them together.
-It looks really nice and makes the gift extra special!
+If you want to make a homemade cake mix to give as a gift, I recommend layering each of the dry ingredients in the jar rather than whisking them together.
+It looks nice and makes the gift feel like it took more time and effort than it did.

-• Anytime you are measuring flour, you should always use the spoon and level method.
+• Spoon and level the flour.
+Anytime you measure flour, always use the spoon and level method.
 To do this, simply fluff up the flour and use a spoon to scoop it into your measuring cup before leveling off the top.
 If you scoop the flour out of the container directly with your measuring cup, you could be packing too much flour into the cup, causing dry cake.

-• Baking powder and baking soda can lose their effectiveness over time, so make sure to use fresh ingredients!
+• Check your expiration dates.
+Baking powder and baking soda can lose their effectiveness over time, so make sure to use fresh ingredients for the best results.
+You'll want fresh leavening agents if you're storing the mix.

-Are you going to start making your own cake mix?
-Leave a comment down below and let me which flavor you are making first!
+Are you going to start making homemade cake mixes?
+Leave a comment and let me know which flavor you are making first!

 🧁 Homemade Frosting Recipes